I've spent most of my life playing golf.

 A New Beginning

 With the addition of Charlie as a solid 3rd to our group, we decided to revive our annual golf trip.
-In 2004 we once again made our way to Rossland, BC but we also extended the trip to 5 days by driving down to Wenatchee to play Apple Tree Golf Course, Desert Canyon, and Highlander Golf Club.
+In 2004 we once again made our way to Rossland, BC, but we also extended the trip to 5 days by driving down to Wenatchee to play Apple Tree Golf Course, Desert Canyon, and Highlander Golf Club.
 We also included another friend from Safeway Tyler Ward who played a little golf with us from time to time as well.
 Wenatchee is great area for golf.
 There are so many courses there that we absolutely love.
 This trip marked the first of 19 consecutive years that we have taken at least one major golf trip.

-2005 was a great year for our golf trip becuase we decided to venture out and see what golf was like in Kalispel, MT (known as Flathead Valley).
+2005 was a great year for our golf trip because we decided to venture out and see what golf was like in Kalispell, MT (known as Flathead Valley).
 Pat, Charlie, and I quickly learned that we love this location for golf trips.
-Kalispel is a medium-sized city, that is well spread out, and boasts some fantastic courses such as Meadow Lake Golf Course, Northern Pines Golf Club, Eagle Bend Golf Club, and Whitefish (North & South).
+Kalispell is a medium-sized city, that is well spread out, and boasts some fantastic courses such as Meadow Lake Golf Course, Northern Pines Golf Club, Eagle Bend Golf Club, and Whitefish (North & South).
 The courses are all generally close and we also found some good places to stay and eat.
 We ended up taking 6 major trips there in a span of 12 years.

 Call Us Thrifty or Call Us Cheap

 Remember how I said we were thrifty.
 This year also marked a trend that continued for several golf trips.
 We were able to get some free golf from some of our favorite courses in the Kootenay Rockies and Montana when we purchased a ticket to the Spokane Golf Show.
-When you purchase a ticket at the show ($10-$12), you are given one free round from a list of participating courses.
+When you purchased a ticket at the show ($10-$12), you are given one free round from a list of participating courses.
 We cheated a little and bought several tickets so that we could, of course, get several free rounds of golf.
-We really used this to our advantage for the 2010-2012 trips to the Kootenay Rockies.
+We really used this to our advantage for the 2010-12 trips to the Kootenay Rockies.
 The golf show is at the end of February and we would literally plan our trip around these golf passes.

 The 2005 trip to Flathead Valley was a little strange in that there were only 3 of us (Pat, Charlie, and myself).
-We decided to go back to Montana the following year because we loved it so much but we were able to add a new 4th, Josh Schull.
+We decided to go back to Montana the following year because we loved it so much, but we were able to add a new 4th, Josh Schull.
 Josh doesn't golf a lot but we all had a great time and managed to play all the same great courses from last year.
 As well as to go a little out of our way to play Old Works Golf Club.

 The Core is Born

 We met Ian when he started working with us at (you guessed it!)
 Safeway in 2001-02.
-Golf was pretty much a new sport for him but he was itching to play whenver he could.
+Golf was pretty much a new sport for him, but he was itching to play whenever he could.
 Ian is a true student of the game.
 He enjoys learning as much as he can about the golf swing, as well as equipment.
-Ian reminds me of Ernie Els in that he doesn't appear to swing fast but he can really punch the ball out there with his drives.
+He reminds me of Ernie Els in that he doesn't appear to swing fast but he can really punch the ball out there with his drives.
 He is also known for routinely playing well-under his handicap.
 And he is keeping up with us in terms of courses played as he has now hit 192 of them.

 Ian is also responsible for starting this website back in 2014, as him and I had always bounced around the idea of starting a site to track our rounds and stats.
 He wasn't really a programmer but easily put a site together.
-Ian also gets credit for coming up the name of the Core Four.
+Ian also gets credit for coming up with the name of the Core Four.
 In the summer of 2014, I finally decided that I would take over design of the site, as Ian was finding it hard to make time to add features to it.
 And that is the site that you see today.

-We made three more consecutive trips to the Kootenay Rockies in 2009-2011 but we also added the addition of a couple of new courses in the area such as Creston Golf Club, Balfour Golf Course and Kokanee Springs.
+We made three more consecutive trips back to the Kootenay Rockies in 2009-2011, but we also added the addition of a couple of new courses in the area such as Creston Golf Club, Balfour Golf Course and Kokanee Springs.
 We love the remote nature of Balfour and love the ferry ride (world's longest free ferry ride) to Kokanee Springs.

 A Family Affair